2lambda123/ANSSI-FR-rust-guide/src/en/07_ffi.md

 > panic handler.

 When the foreign language is the one exploiting Rust allocated resources, it is a lot more difficult to offer any guarantee.
+There are notably two things to watch for.
+First, in order to limit the risks of stack buffer overflow, the foreign langage should not have access to Rust stack pointers.

+> ### Rule {{#check FFI-MEM-NOSTACKPTR | Do not provide pointers to stack to foreign langage }}
+>
+> In a secure Rust developement, there must be no pointer nor reference to
+> stack-allocated data passed from Rust to the foreign langage.

-In C for instance there is no easy way to check that the appropriate destructor is checked.
+Second, often the foreign language provide no easy way to check that the appropriate destructor is called.
 A possible approach is to exploit callbacks to ensure that the reclamation is done.

 The following Rust code is a **thread-unsafe** example of a C-compatible API that provide callback to ensure safe resource